dsc-courses/dsc10-2026-fa/syllabus.md

 There are four quizzes throughout the quarter, administered during your [assigned quiz session](#-quiz-sessions) on the following dates:

-- Quiz 1: Wednesday, April 15th
+- Quiz 1: Friday, October 9th
-- Quiz 2: Wednesday, April 22nd
+- Quiz 2: Friday, October 16th
-- Quiz 3: Wednesday, May 20th
+- Quiz 3: Friday, November 6th
-- Quiz 4: Wednesday, May 27th
+- Quiz 4: Friday, November 20th

-We will count only your two highest quiz scores towards your grade.
-In other words, we will drop your lowest two quiz scores.
+We will count only your three highest quiz scores towards your grade.
+In other words, we will drop your lowest quiz score.

 Quizzes are designed to give you low-stakes opportunities to practice solving problems on paper, with room for failure.
 You don't need to do well on every quiz to do well in the course.